 Waterstone guitars and basses are imported.
 Our production company is top-notch and we are very happy to work with them.
 Customization is available and encouraged.

-collaboration with Tom Petersson come about?
-Had you ever attempted creating a
+How did your collaboration with Tom Petersson come about?
+Had you ever attempted creating a 12-string bass before?

 I was introduced to Tom through a mutual friend.
 We had a few discussions about guitars and kind of fell into the idea of trying to put together a 12-string bass.
 He is exceptional in his knowledge and creative edge.
 It really is a tremendous opportunity to work with him.
 I had not considered making one until I met Tom.